 Nathanael Greene’s rise to prominence as one of the most skilled and celebrated generals of the American Revolution appears unlikely based upon his early life.
 Greene was born to a devout Quaker family in Rhode Island in August of 1742.
-Known for their strict pacifism, Quakers, including Greene’s family and congregation, disagreed with military endeavors, and Greene struggled throughout his early life to reconcile this Quaker pacifism with his devout interest in military science.
+Greene had a deep interest in education, a characteristic frowned upon by the Society of Friends.
+In July 1773, the local Quaker meeting dismissed Greene for being caught in a "house of public resort".

-Greene’s most notable promotion came in October 1778 when the Continental Congress granted Washington with the power to appoint a new southern commander.
+Greene’s most notable appointment came in October 1780 when the Continental Congress granted Washington with the power to appoint a new southern commander.
 Washington selected Greene.
-Continental troops from Delaware to Georgia fell under Greene’s command.
-Up to this point, Congress struggled to select the right commanders in the South: Robert Howe lost Savannah, Benjamin Lincoln lost Charleston, and Horatio Gates was defeated at Camden, South Carolina.
-Greene stepped in just as the British moved to re-annex Georgia and the Carolinas.
+Up to that point, Congress struggled to select the right commanders in the South: Robert Howe lost Savannah, Benjamin Lincoln lost Charleston, and Horatio Gates was defeated at Camden, South Carolina.

 Greene’s martial skills shone brightest as commander of the southern theater.
 Soon after he took command, the tide of war began to turn in favor of the Patriots.
 Greene decided to divide his troops in the hopes that the British would be forced to follow suit.
-Two consecutive victories at the Battle of King's Mountain and another at Cowpens early in 1781 helped to realize the value of Greene’s new strategy.
-After the British victory at the Battle of Guilford Courthouse, the much depleted British force under Charles Cornwallis withdrew to Wilmington while Greene and his men turned south to reconquer the South Carolina backcountry, a crucial move that helped to isolate the British on the coast and, eventually, to force them out of the south completely.
+The tactic worked as Greene's subordinate, Brig.
+Gen. Daniel Morgan won a victory at Cowpens early in 1781.
+After the British victory over at Greene at the Battle of Guilford Courthouse, the much depleted British force under Charles Cornwallis withdrew to Wilmington while Greene and his men turned south to reconquer the South Carolina backcountry.
+Throughout 1781, Greene steadily drove the British back to an isolated position at Charleston, which they abandoned the following December.